w00kie-n00kie/TheWinchester/README.md

 Workstation smelting timers show total times and not increments
  - Stacks of materials in the forge now show the total smelting time!

+#History
+A lot of the mods started life when i was working on the JaxTellar Ravenhearst mod.
+These have been converted and extended to work with A20.
+New modules have been added and i have plans to hopefully add more as time goes on.